 Once you decide on a franchise, consider factors like real estate requirements and whether you want to operate in a city center or a suburb.

-Another key aspect of choosing a franchise is selecting a franchise that has a “protected territory”, which means the franchisor will not open another unit near your location, giving you control over your own local market.
-Your number one franchise option should align with your skills and the brand image.
+Another key aspect of choosing a franchise is selecting a franchise that has a “protected territory”.
+This means the franchisor agrees not to open another unit too close to your location, helping you maintain control of your local market and reduce internal competition from the same brand.

 2. Follow the franchisor’s system